ericsonga/TeacherCSP/_sources/CSPNameNumbers/ch3_exercises.rst

         .. tab:: Question

+           **Intent**: This program calculates the *number* *of* *apples* you can buy given cost per apple, your pear budget, and your overall budget.

-           Finish lines 5 and 6 in the code below to calculate and print how many apples you can buy when apples cost 0.60 and you want to get 3 pears and they cost $1.2 each and you have $8.00.
+           **Challenge**: Complete the calculations using variables on lines 5 and 6 in the code below to print how many apples you can buy when apples cost 0.60 and you want to get 3 pears and they cost $1.2 each and you have $8.00.
 It should print 7.33333333333.

            .. activecode::  ch3ex9q
                 :nocodelens: